siler23/MultiArchDockerKubernetes/docs/4-Multiarch-buildx-addendum.md

 ### Use Buildx to create multi-arch images

-Now, we can create a multi-architecture image for the two architectures (and more if desired) in one command:
+Now, we can create a multi-architecture image for the three (x, z, and power) architectures (and more if desired) in one command:

 ```
-docker buildx build --platform linux/amd64,linux/s390x -t ${DOCKER_REPO}/buildx-hello-node:1.0 "${MULTIARCH_HOME}"/node-web-app --push
+docker buildx build --platform linux/amd64,linux/s390x,linux/ppc64le -t ${DOCKER_REPO}/buildx-hello-node:1.0 "${MULTIARCH_HOME}"/node-web-app --push
 ```

 *Note: We are using the DOCKER_REPO we just logged in to with the environment variable we just set above*